 The lagoon, sea cliffs and surrounding area of Port Smith belong to the Bidyadanga Aboriginal Community which in a past life was the La Grange Mission.

-The lagoon itself is approximately 6km long is fringed by mangroves and sand dunes.
+The lagoon itself is approximately 6km long and is fringed by mangroves and sand dunes.

 Why You Should Visit Port Smith Lagoon

-Give it a couple of hours after the turn of the tide on an out going tide, one starts to visualise the true contrasts of the lagoon, appreciating its vastness of sand flats all patterned with ripples, disected with footprints or the trails of critters.
+Give it a couple of hours after the turn of the tide on an outgoing tide, one starts to visualise the true contrasts of the lagoon, appreciating its vastness of sand flats all patterned with ripples, dissected with footprints or the trails of critters.

-Surrounding mangroves which fringe the lagoon like a battalion of soliders provide roosts and vantage points for birdlife, sea eagles, goshawks and kites can all be heard if not seen.
+Surrounding mangroves that fringe the lagoon like a battalion of soldiers provide roosts and vantage points for birdlife, sea eagles, goshawks and kites can all be heard if not seen.

-Teaming with fish the lagoon provides a rich daily bounty, turtles, stingrays and dolphins frequent the area and sightings are not unusual.#PortSmith lagoon makes for a great expedition at low tide but pure delight at high tide on something that floats. @WestAustralia Click To Tweet
+Teaming with fish the lagoon provides a rich daily bounty, turtles, stingrays and dolphins frequent the area and sightings are not unusual.

-Dinghy’s, canoes, paddle boards or kyaks are all fine ways of enjoying the extraordinary serenity.
+Dinghy’s, canoes, paddle boards or kayaks are all fine ways of enjoying the extraordinary serenity.

 Top Tip: Just be cautious of the wind it has a habit of picking up out of nowhere.